SmithCSC210/A3-GeneticAlgorithm/INSTRUCTIONS.md

 ### Constructor

 Here's how it should work:
-* Randomly select two individuals that will be parent 1 and parent 2
+* This method will be passed two objects of type `Individual` that will be parent 1 and parent 2
-* Pick a prefix of random length from the first parent
+* Pick a prefix to use from the first parent, corresponding to between 1 and `parent1.size` characters
-* Pick a suffix of random length from the second parent
+* Pick a suffix to use from the second parent, corresponding to between 1 and `parent2.size` characters
-* Concatenate the prefix and the suffix to make a new chromosome
+* Concatenate the characters indicated by the prefix and the suffix to make a new chromosome
 * Check if the new chromosome is longer than the maximum allowed chromosome length (***c_max***)
 * If the result is longer than ***c_max***, truncate letters from the end until your chromosome length is ***c_max***